ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 exit
 ```

-If we take a look for the generated machine code with `objdump -D shell`, it appears that our binary is quite large and it **also includes many null bytes `0x00`**.
+If we take a look at the generated machine code with `objdump -D shell`, it appears that our binary is quite large and it **also includes many null bytes `0x00`**.
 Often, our shellcode cannot include null bytes, because the vulnerability is often in string functions, like in this case.
-For example, `strcpy` terminates on null byte.
+For example, `strcpy` terminates on a null byte.

 Also, null bytes behave differently in many other cases.